decred/vspd/docs/deployment.md

 because it is assumed that VSP operators will already have a level of familiarity with Decred software and a level of sysadmin experience.

+A vspd deployment consists of a single front-end server which handles web requests, and a number of remote servers which host voting wallets.

 ```mermaid
 %%{init:{
     "theme": "neutral",